-I need to mention that Jackson’s research is pretty old.
+I need to mention that Jackson’s research is a little old.
 The paper was published in 2001.
 But ask yourself whether office workers receive more email now than they did then, and whether office workers have changed their habits regarding how they react to email since that time.

 Another team of researchers (led by Gloria Mark, 2005) noticed that getting sidetracked by other tasks cost 25 minutes before people returned to their original task, and that they rendezvous’ed with an average of 2.3 other tasks before getting back to what they were doing.

 In some research from 2007, two researchers (Iqbal and Horvitz) noticed people spent 10 minutes on task-switches caused by alerts, such as email notifications, and another 10 to 15 minutes doing other stuff before they got back to the original task.
-In their research, 27 percent of all task-switching ended up in more than two hours of time doing other stuff before people got back to their original jobs!
+In their research, 27 percent of all task-switching ended up in more than 2 hours of time doing something else before people got back to their original jobs!

 What happens when people are told not to task-switch?
 In an experiment (Gould 2013) in which subjects were asked to complete computer tasks and without jumping around, about 60 percent of people did it anyway.
 Each switch took them on average only 16 seconds, and the primary task only took around 32 minutes to complete.
-But most people just couldn’t bear not to interrupt their own work and look at something else, even if it was only for 16 seconds.
+But most people couldn’t bear not to interrupt their own work and look at something else, even if it was only for 16 seconds.
 On average, they did it 12 times in that half hour or so.
 (The median number of times subjects switched away was 6, indicating there maybe have been a few high outliers).
-Multiply 16 seconds by 12 times, and you get more than 3 minutes of wasted time in little more than a half hour.
+Multiply 16 seconds by 12 times, and you get more than 3 minutes of wasted time in 32 minutes.
 That’s 10 percent of the time that people were working!

-In studies, there is no strong consensus about how much time we lose when we jump from one task to another or interrupt our own work to take a momentary break from it.
+In studies, there’s no strong consensus about how much time we lose when we jump from one task to another or interrupt our own work to take a momentary break from it.
 But it’s clear that people do it.

 The matter of whether it’s wasteful or unproductive to task-switch is hard to say definitively one way or the other.
 Like most things, it’s probably the case that it’s good for us and our work in moderation.